zopefoundation/www.zope.org/docs/developer/binarywheels.rst

 ======================

-Several packages in the Zope Foundation repositories contain C code, which means they should be packaged and published as binary wheels alongside the standard egg archive.
-Building binary wheels has its pitfalls, though.
+Several packages in the Zope Foundation repositories contain C code, which means they should be packaged and published as binary wheels.
+Building such binary wheels has its pitfalls, though.
 If not done right they can cause application instability and crashes.

 .. warning::